TTAB Test: Which One of these Three Section 2(d) Refusals Was Reversed?

 I once heard a TTAB judge say that the outcome of most Section 2(d) likelihood of confusion cases can be predicted just by looking at the marks and the identified goods/services, without more.
-Well, try that approach on these three recent appeals.
+Well, try your luck on these three appeals.
 Which one resulted in a reversal?
 [Answer in first comment.]

 Read comments and post your comment here.

 TTABlog comment: How did you do?